Olooce/demoRPC/README.md

 - Check for any errors or missing files and follow the error messages for resolution.
 ```

-This version fixes the issues and maintains clarity.
 Feel free to update any specifics based on your setup!